BHP Resource Centre of Excellence

 Dr. Castendyk is a Senior Geochemist at WSP in Denver, Colorado with 24 years of experience researching the geochemistry, limnology, and closure of mine pit lakes.
 He has studied over 45 pit lakes on four continents, co-edited the book, Mine Pit Lakes: Characteristics, Predictive Modeling, and Sustainability, developed the INAP Pit Lakes Database, and pioneered pit lake sampling methods using aerial drones.

-The changing roles of active, passive, and semi-passive water treatment technologies
+The Envolving nature of active, passive, and semi-passive mine water treatment technologies

 Dr. Bob Kleinmann is best known for his innovative contributions in at-source control of acid rock drainage (ARD) and his pioneering role in the development of passive treatment of mine water.
 Bob is now semi-retired, but continues to serve as editor-in-chief of the international journal, Mine Water and the Environment.

 The Roles of Geochemical Characterisation and Predictive Modelling in the Management of Mine Wastes